 The annual return asks you to check and update your charity’s details (including details of officers and contact information for the charity) and answer some questions.

 The annual return asks for the full name, date of birth and home address details of your charity’s officers.
 The Information Privacy Principles in the Privacy Act 2020 enable agencies, including Charities Services, to collect personal information for lawful purposes connected with a function or activity of the agency.
 Previously we have only collected an officer’s first and last name.
 This is not enough information for us to accurately identify officers when we need to.
 The date of birth and residential address information will not be publicly available, and will only be used by Charities Services and other agencies where authorised by law.

 The Privacy Statements in our annual return clearly set out what personal information is collected, what it will be used for, who can access the information, and the consequences of not supplying the information.

 For instance, if the identifying information about existing officers is not provided as part of the annual return process, the annual return process will not be complete.
 Persistent failure to meet the requirements of the Charities Act 2005, including filing an annual return in the prescribed form, can result in a charity being deregistered.

 Submit your annual return online

-We encourage you to file your annual return online; you can do this by logging into your charity's dashboard.
+We encourage you to file your annual return online; you can do this by logging into your charity's online account.
 Filing your annual return online costs less than filing on paper.
 In addition, it’s already partly completed for you using your details from the Charities Register and you can complete your return in stages by logging in and out.